-We ensure that the learning environments are effective and that all students can all access the breadth of the mainstream curriculum.
-Students with SEND are only withdrawn from lessons if there is significant evidence that this is the best route for them and it is kept to a minimum - all experience a full range of subjects and complete their 8 subjects at GCSE.
+We ensure that the learning environments are effective and that all students can access the breadth of the mainstream curriculum.
+Students with SEND are only withdrawn from lessons if there is significant evidence that this is the best route for them and it is kept to a minimum; all experience a full range of subjects.